 - Make classroom sets of labels that you can just print out whenever you need them.
 OR have a classroom set of Sharpies so students can label all their notebooks/folders themselves.

-- Label lockers, cubbies, mailboxes, desks, etc with their names. (post-its or index cards are fine for now)
+- Label lockers, cubbies, mailboxes, desks, etc with their names. (post-its or index cards are fine for now) You can get fancy later.

 - Read through any IEPs.
+Adjust seating if needed.

 - Create schedule for first week.
 Overplan this.
 Most likely, you won’t get to it all, but that’s better than being underprepared.